Harvard–Yale chess match

-The Harvard-Yale chess match is held annually around the time of the Harvard-Yale football game in November on the campus of the university hosting the football game that year.
-The tradition dates as far back as the year 1900.
+The Harvard–Yale chess match is held annually around the time of the Harvard–Yale football game in November on the campus of the university hosting the football game.
+The tradition dates as far back as 1900.
 It is a relatively informal match and the schools do not typically submit the games to the United States Chess Federation for rating.
 Nevertheless, it is one of the highlights of the year for each school's chess club.
-The match typically consists of five games (sometimes four), pitting five current Harvard students against five current Yale students (undergraduate or graduate), with the boards numbered 1 through 5 (with 1 having the strongest players and 5 having the weakest).
+The match typically consists of four or five games, pitting the top current Harvard and Yale students (undergraduate or graduate).
 The team with the most game points is declared the winner of the match, with a win worth 1 point, a draw worth half a point, and a loss worth 0 points.
 In the case of a tie, either the match is declared a tie, or a tie-breaking procedure is applied.
-Tie-breaking procedures applied in the past included using the result of the strongest non-drawing board as the result of the match, or using results achieved on boards numbered higher than 5 by players from each school who were not selected to be in the top five.
+Tie-breaking procedures applied in the past included using the result of the strongest non-drawing board as the result of the match, or using results achieved by non-A-teams in the Open section.
 Match details vary each year depending on the preferences of current members of each school's chess club.

 Those who play in the match are typically strong tournament players.
-The ratings range from around 1800 to 2400 USCF.
+The ratings usually range from around 800 to 2600 USCF.
 Players occasionally are FIDE International Masters or grandmasters.

-As of 2022, the champion is Yale, after defeating Harvard 2.5-1.5.
+As of 2024, Yale is the champion, holding an overall record of 10-4-9 against Harvard.